MicrosoftDocs/cpp-docs/docs/standard-library/back-insert-iterator-class.md

 ## Remarks

 The container must satisfy the requirements for a back insertion sequence where is it possible to insert elements at the end of the sequence in amortized constant time.
 C++ Standard Library sequence containers defined by the [deque Class](../standard-library/deque-class.md), [list Class](../standard-library/list-class.md) and [vector Class](../standard-library/vector-class.md) provide the needed `push_back` member function and satisfy these requirements.
-These three containers as well as strings may each be adapted to use with `back_insert_iterator`s.
+These three containers and strings may each be adapted to use with `back_insert_iterator`s.
 A `back_insert_iterator` must always be initialized with its container.

 ### Constructors